Board of directors

 Whether on stage as a powerful speaker, behind the scenes as an event organizer, or working with survivors, her leadership is evident and inspiring.

-SYLVIE LAM / Board Member
+Sylvie Lam / Board Member